ClemensX/ShadedPath12/README.md

 If you now compile/run the sample will run only in a window.
 To render to the Rift, go to the configuration properties/Debugging/Command Arguments and add -vr

-Running the sample now should give you lots of lines to see inside the rift.
+Running Sample1 now should give you lots of lines to see inside the rift.

+# Features for 0.0.2
+Added two geometry shaders:
+* Dotcross: Very simple geometry shader to draw crosses consisting of two lines at any world position
+* Linetext: Copy text to the GPU where a geometry shader draws each letter out of simple lines.
+Intended as a diagnostics tool, e.g. for displaying FPS or other info text directly in the 3d world

 # Features for 0.0.1
 This is no end-user engine!
 The code is provided as a playground to test DirectX 12 and/or Rift coding.